TheThing/node-casette/README.md

 # eltro
-Eltro is a no-nonsense, no dependancy small test framework created to use in node 13 with ECM.
+Eltro is a no-nonsense, no dependancy, small test framework created to use in node 13 or higher using ECM modules.

 # Installation